mickeypash/itech-team-pamm/README.md

 **Basic git workflow**
 + You make changes to e.g. `view.py`
 + You do `git status` to see if the changes are registered
-+ You could do `git diff` to check what differes from the original file
++ You could do `git diff` to check what differs from the original file
 + You do `git add` to add your changes to your local repo
 + You do `git commit -m "info about what you changed/fixed"` to commit things (if they are ready)
 + Finally `git push` to push your changes to the shared project on github